-An engine bearing is a small and relatively; inexpensive component of an internal combustion engines.
+An engine bearing is a small and relatively inexpensive component, of an internal combustion engines.

-But, if the oil’s dirty or if the supply is cut off; that’s when the problems start.
-That’s why, bearing lubrication is so critical.
-From the second the engine turns over, until it is shut down.
-Also, identifying the root cause of a bearing failure; is crucial in preventing a repeat failure.
+But, if the oil’s dirty or if the supply is cut off, that’s when the problems start.
+And, that’s why, bearing lubrication is so critical.
+Subsequently, from the second the engine turns over, until it is shut down.
+Also, identifying the root cause of a bearing failure, is crucial in preventing a repeat failure.

-How Engine Bearings Work
+How Engine Bearings Actually Work

-Though there is not much to an engine bearing at first glance; it is a true marvel of engineering.
-All bearings depend on a film of oil to keep shafts and bearing surfaces separated:
+Though there is not much to an engine bearing at first glance, it is a true marvel of engineering.
+All bearings depend on a film of oil, to keep shafts and bearing surfaces separated:

-- At rest, the shaft and bearing are always in contact.
+- At rest, the shaft and bearing, are always in contact.

-- On startup, the shaft contacts the bearing briefly.
+- On startup, the shaft, contacts the bearing briefly.

-- Running, the shaft pulls oil from the clearance space; into the wedge shaped area between the shaft and bearing.
+- Running, the shaft pulls oil from the clearance space, into the wedge shaped area, between the shaft and bearing.